jkim3743/Matplotlib/README.md

 * Generate a scatter plot of tumor volume versus mouse weight for the Capomulin treatment regimen.

 * Calculate the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
-Plot the linear regression model on top of the previous scatter plot.
+Plot the linear regression model on top of the previous scatter plot